hjoonpark/MultiCamCalib/docs/tutorial.md

 * *n_epochs*: number of epochs to train the VAE outlier detector.
 * *lr*: learning rate.
-* *batch_size*: number of corner crops for each batch during the training.
+* *batch_size*: number of corner crops for each batch during training.
 * *outlier_thres_ratio*: at which fraction the outlier corners should be given sorted reconstruction losses.
 For example, *0.0005* means "corner crops with the top 0.05% largest reconstruction errors are treated as outliers and will be unused during the calibration".

 ***calib_initial***